Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Power method

-which can be computed in the same way as \eqref{eq:splitk} by reformulating $\bfx$ as an iTR2 with 2 cores $X$, i.e., combining the $(2k+1)$st and $(2k+2)$nd cores into a \emph{supercores} $\cX$ of dimension $r \times d^2 \times r$.
+which can be computed in the same way as \eqref{eq:splitk} by reformulating $\bfx$ as an iTR2 with 2 cores $X$, i.e., combining the $(2k+1)$st and $(2k+2)$nd cores into a \emph{supercore} $\cX$ of dimension $r \times d^2 \times r$.
 Hence, \eqref{eq:split-yo} only requires the left multiplication of the slices of the new supercore with the $d^2 \times d^2$ matrix $e^{-Mt}$

-where $d$ and $d^2$ correspond here to the dimensions of the (super)cores.
-Thereafter, we only need to multiply the even terms, however, directly applying
+where $d$ and $d^2$ next to the crossed out legs correspond to the size of the (super)cores.
+Thereafter, we only need to multiply the even terms.
+However, directly applying

 is not possible because the supercores $\cY_\odd$ are formed by combining the indices $(2k+1,2k+2)$, while \eqref{eq:prod-Hk-even-combined} requires the indices $(2k,2k+1)$ to be combined.
-Therefore, we first need to split $\bfy_\odd$ back into 2 normal cores, followed by a new and different recombination of the cores in order to carry out \eqref{eq:split2kp1} efficiently.
+Therefore, we first need to split up the supercore of $\bfy_\odd$ back into 2 normal cores, followed by a new and different recombination of the cores in order to carry out \eqref{eq:split2kp1} efficiently.